 Our faculty attend conferences all over North America.
 We also host regular guest speakers for our students and parents who reinforce and address the character-building messages and boy-specific issues we are teaching our students throughout the year, including respect, integrity, community service, cyber-safety, proper nutrition, health and wellness, online safety, and anti-bullying.

 Naysayers may argue that the curriculum at an all-boys school is basically the same as what a co-educational public school has to offer – so why should a parent absorb the additional expense of sending their son to an independent school?
 While this may be true to a small extent, the difference in class size and knowledge base of teaching boys is very different.
 Factor in the additional opportunities to explore the arts, the extensive sports offerings, and the specialist teacher model – then you can understand why parents choose to send their sons to St. Andrew’s starting in grade 5.

-"St. Andrew's does many things that set us apart," says Sabrina D'Angelo, Director of Middle School.
+"St. Andrew's does many things that set us apart," says Sabrina D'Angelo, Assistant Head of School, Director of Middle School, Diversity & Inclusion.
 "First off, we cap class sizes at 18 for all grades in Middle School.
 We focus on learning skills that prepare students for success in Upper School and ultimately in life," she continues.
 Boys meet with their advisors (homeroom teachers) first thing in the morning and at the end of the academic day to check in on how they are doing and help with organizational skills.”

 For more than 40 years, French Immersion schools have been growing in popularity across Canada, and St. Andrew’s offers an Enriched French program that is a viable option for many of our students who come from an immersion setting.
 This also prepares them for the more challenging Extended French program in Upper School and attainment of a SAC Extended French Certificate in grade 12.